Measures to be taken based on the basic response policy

-- Thoroughly implement measures, utilizing practical examples, to prevent infection in workplaces, including handwashing, hand hygiene practices, cough etiquette, maintaining a safe distance between employees, ensuring ventilation in the workplace, disinfecting areas that are touched by multiple people, ensuring that employees with symptoms such as fever refrain from going to work, testing employees with mild symptoms using tests like rapid antigen test kits, utilizing video conferencing to reduce the need for employees to travel for business, staggering lunch breaks, and taking preventative measures in communal living spaces such as dormitories.
-Also, take thorough preventative actions, such as avoiding "The Three Cs" and "Five Situations that Increase the Risk of Infection."
-Stay cautious when moving room to room at work, especially in common areas such as break rooms, change rooms, and smoking rooms, and use carbon dioxide measuring instruments in the workplace to monitor ventilation rates.
-Furthermore, in commercial establishments, including offices, please follow industry-specific guidelines.
+- Thoroughly implement measures, utilizing practical examples, to prevent infection in workplaces, including handwashing, hand hygiene practices, cough etiquette, maintaining a safe distance between employees, ensuring ventilation in the workplace, disinfecting areas that are touched by multiple people, ensuring that employees with symptoms such as fever refrain from going to work, testing employees with mild symptoms using tests like qualitative antigen test kits, utilizing video conferencing to reduce the need for employees to travel for business, staggering lunch breaks, and taking preventative measures in communal living spaces such as dormitories, and avoiding "The Three Cs."
+Stay cautious when moving room to room at work, especially in common areas such as break rooms, change rooms, and smoking rooms.

 How to prevent resurgence in daily life

 Choose a restaurant that is well ventilated, has sufficient distance between seats, has appropriately sized acrylic panels, and is not crowded.

 Have your meal in a short time, do not drink alcohol in excess, do not talk loudly, and wear a mask when talking.

 The more people you have in your group, the higher the risk.
 Try to eat only with family members or limit the number of people in your group to four.